5 Ways To Win At Your College Job Fair (And How To Seal The Deal)

 Easier said than done, right?
 After all, if it was that easy to know what you wanted to do for a living, would job fairs even exist?

 Fortunately, students like you have some pretty potent resources available to help narrow it down — especially online education tools — whether you're looking to be introduced to a new industry or dig deeper into a discipline you've already chosen.
 Career services advisers have spent years learning how to point students in the right occupational direction, and it's far easier to develop a sharp job fair strategy once you have a solid idea of the trajectory you want to take.
+Explore career ideas or take a quiz to find out your career path for more insight into your future.

 Winning job fair move #2: Do your research